 The University of Calgary reserves the right, published requirements notwithstanding, to refuse applicants for admission or registration, even if they meet the entrance requirements, on the basis of their overall academic records or on the basis of grounds that, in the opinion of the University, are reasonable in the circumstances.
 If registration is cancelled, the application fee will not be refunded.

-All students seeking admission to the University must ensure the information provided as part of their application for admission is true and accurate.
-Students who are identified as falsifying or omitting information as part of the admission process, up to the add/swap deadline, may have their admission and registration cancelled or have other penalties applied such changing their admission status to admitted on probation by the Registrar's Office.
-After the course add/swap deadline, the allegations would be investigated under the student academic misconduct policy.
+All students seeking admission to the University must ensure the information provided as part of their application for admission is true, accurate and complete.
+Students who falsify or provide misleading or inaccurate information as part of the admission process, up to the add/swap deadline, may have their admission and registration cancelled or have other penalties applied such as changing their admission status to admitted on probation by the Registrar's Office.
+After the course add/swap deadline, allegations of false, inaccurate or misleading information on a student's application are considered under the student academic misconduct policy.
 Students who are identified as falsifying or omitting information may be identified to other post-secondary institutions.
 Falsified documents may be referred to the appropriate authorities for consideration under the Criminal Code of Canada.